Postdoctoral Scholarships Program

-- The postdoctoral researcher recognizes that he/she is part of an academic community, to which he/she will contribute.
+- Recognize that he/she is part of an academic community, to which he/she will contribute;

-- The postdoctoral researcher will be subject to the policy of the three organizations on free access to publications (http://www.science.gc.ca/eic/site/063.nsf/fra/h_F6765465.html).They are encouraged to publish as much of their research productions (publications, recording oral presentations, source code, databases, etc.) in compliance with the rules of intellectual property that apply in their specific case.
+- Be subject to the policy of the three organizations on free access to publications (http://www.science.gc.ca/eic/site/063.nsf/fra/h_F6765465.html).They are encouraged to publish as much of their research productions (publications, recording oral presentations, source code, databases, etc.) in compliance with the rules of intellectual property that apply in their specific case;

-- The support of IVADO and Apogée/CFREF must be acknowledged in the dissemination of research results and more generally in the various activities that the postdoctoral researcher will participate in.
+- Acknowledge the support of IVADO and Apogée/CFREF or FRQ in the dissemination of research results and more generally in the various activities that the postdoctoral researcher will participate in.

 The supervisor commits to:

 - Providing a work environment that suits the completion of the project;